 That’s why explainer video has now become a staple in every savvy marketer’s toolbox.
 It’s a powerful and versatile marketing secret weapon you can use from catching eyeballs to tempt prospects to convert.

-It’s now reasonable why used-to-be-a-startup companies like Dropbox, CrazyEgg, RankWatch, and Spotify relied on explainer videos from the start.
+It’s now reasonable why used-to-be-a-startup companies like Dropbox, CrazyEgg, RankWatch, and Spotify.
+They rely on explainer videos from the start.

 Along with those massive companies success stories, there are at least 81% of other companies of all sizes reported increased sales with explainer videos.

 “How do explainer videos help businesses get a better conversion rate and close more deals?”

 Rather than try and answer this topic on my own, I decided to invite my colleagues of professional marketers, website agencies, and experts in video marketing to give you their insights on how explainer video help them close more deals.

 Explainer videos are great way to explain who we are.